guanana/pikvm-lib/README.md

 * Send keys to the server

-With PiKVM, you can automate tasks, integrate PiKVMs into your existing applications, and extend the capabilities of your PiKVM devices.
+With PiKVM-Lib, you can automate tasks, integrate PiKVMs into your existing applications, and extend the capabilities of your PiKVM devices.

 ## Installation